gibson-jake/celeste-portfolio-site/README.md

-This is a Next.js project created by Jacob Gibson for Celeste Lu as her live portfolio.
+nThis is a Next.js project created by Jacob Gibson for Celeste Lu as her live portfolio.